Chairperson: Karen Eeles

 Raising funds to assist local MS sufferers as well as taking a small part of raising awareness of the illness, as well as the charity, is important to me as I am firm believer in being proactive helps all.

-Committee: Lynne Shaw
+Treasurer: Lynne Shaw

 I am a healthy individual with a family member who has MS which as you know is a disabling disease and I would like to help make a difference to anyone who has this disease.